notani/SpElementEx/README.md

 2) To train and develop a new spatial element role extraction model, and annotate test data with spatial element roles using the newly developed model.

+    ```shell
     java main.java.spelementex.Main -annotators role -train <YOUR TRAIN DIRECTORY> -dev <YOUR DEVELOPMENT DIRECTORY> -test <YOUR TEST DIRECTORY>
+    ```

-`Please note: In this usage, the system requires the input training, development and test data to already have spatial element type annotations.
-If the input data does not have spatial element type annotations, then follow Usage 3 of the tool below.`
+__Please note: In this usage, the system requires the input training, development and test data to already have spatial element type annotations.
+If the input data does not have spatial element type annotations, then follow Usage 3 of the tool below.__

 3) To train and develop a new spatial element type and role extraction model, and annotate test data with spatial element types and roles using the newly developed model.